gagan0123/fix-image-rotation/README.md

 Fixes the rotation of the images based on EXIF data

 ## Description ##
 Fix Image Rotation plugin fixes image orientation based on EXIF data.
 Fixes the mis-oriented images clicked via mobile phones.

-### IMPORTANT NOTE ###
-**This plugin's functionality is merged into WordPress core since version 5.3, yet if you're having issues with images, feel free to install this plugin and see if it works.
-If not, raise a support ticket, there are instances where some other plugins cause this plugin's functionality to break but we can always figure out a way around it. **

 Functionally it filters all uploads and if EXIF->Orientation is set to a number greater than 1, then the image is re-saved with a new orientation before the image is processed by WordPress.

+**Though this functionality was implemented in WordPress 5.3, it is still broken in WordPress and does not take care of edge cases that this plugin handles**

 ### Special Thanks to ###
 [Shashwat Mittal](https://profiles.wordpress.org/shashwatmittal/) for meta data restoration of rotated images.